ietf-tools/xml2rfc/README.txt

                                little less compact

        toc         no          generate a table-of-contents

+       editing     no          insert editing marks for ease of discussing draft versions

        private     ""          produce a private memo rather than an RFC or Internet-Draft.